How Do Balance Transfers Work?

 A balance transfer is a popular way to consolidate debt, one that lets you roll over debt from one or more credit cards onto a single card.
 That card could come with an introductory low variable APR, or even 0% APR, that will apply for only a set period of time.

 A low-interest balance transfer card may come with a term of three years or more, while a 0% balance transfer card is more likely to come with a term of 15 to 18 months.
 As long as you pay off the transferred balance before the introductory rate expires, you will either owe less interest or no interest at all.
 If, however, you don’t pay the balance transfer in full and have any of it left after your introductory period ends, you could owe interest on that remaining balance going forward.
+(This is known as deferred interest.)
 Plus, the new variable APR on your balance transfer card could be higher than those of other types of credit cards — including the ones you transferred the balance from.

 Balance transfer offers are common any time you apply for a new credit card.
 However, your creditworthiness will ultimately determine the terms you receive and the fees you’ll need to pay.
 For the best rates on a card with a 0% APR, for example, you’ll likely need to have good to excellent credit and a score that’s 700 or higher.